Monster APImonster.com ↗

 Does Monster.com have an official developer API?+

-Can I paginate through more than 50 results from a single search?+
+Can I paginate through all results for a given search query?+